 Do you have questions about Sante Medical, or curious as to whether we can help with your condition?
 See our frequently asked questions below.
 If we haven’t answered your question here, please feel free to contact us.

 Great!
 If you already have a regular GP and want to see me for advice on the Low-Carb Diet, you are more than welcome to do so.
 In fact, I would encourage you to maintain your relationship with your regular GP if you are happy with them and/or if you live or work more than 20 minutes from Paddington.
-I will write to your regular GP soon after your initial appointment and I’ll copy them into any relevant investigations (with your permission).
+I will write to your regular GP as needed, and I’ll copy them into any relevant investigations (with your permission).

 On the other hand, if you don’t have a regular GP and you live close enough to the practice, I’m happy to serve that role for you and act as your trusted partner in health 🙂

 Consultation fees are based on time and complexity, according to the schedule below: